 - Supports JsonPath and XmlPath which helps in parsing JSON and XML response.
 Rest Assured by default integrates both.

-- Can be used to verify Json Schema using JSON Schema Validation library.
+- Can be used to verify JSON Schema using JSON Schema Validation library.

 - Can be integrated with Maven and CICD.

-Disadvantages of Rest assured:-
+Disadvantages of Rest assured

-- Does not support SOAP APIs explicitly.
+- Does not support testing of SOAP APIs explicitly.

-- Requires Java programming knowledge
+- Requires good Java programming knowledge